 5 General guidance for Ada

 [ See Template] [Thoughts welcomed as to what could be provided here.
 Possibly an opportunity for the language community to address issues that do not correlate to the guidance of section 6.
-For languages that provide non-mandatory tools, how those tools …]
+For languages that provide non-mandatory tools, how those tools can be used to provide effective mitigation of vulnerabilities described in the following sections]

 6 Specific Guidance for Ada